deoren/notes/golang/golang.md

 - Unlike in C/C++, `case` statements in Go do not "fall through" to the next.
   Instead, `case` statements act a lot like `if`/`else` statements.
+- You can use the `fallthrough` statement to force the familiar behavior from other C-like languages.

 ## Strings